 4. Invest in Early Childhood Literacy

-The General Assembly must invest in universal 4K to ensure that all students have the opportunity to enter kindergarten and elementary school with the skills and background they need to be successful readers and learners.
+The General Assembly must provide state funded universal 4K to all students to ensure their opportunity to enter kindergarten and elementary school with the skills and background needed to be successful readers and learners.

 5. Support Post-Secondary Pathways